jthoma/code-collection/aws/aws-cf-kubecluster/README.md

 ![sam deploy output log](./aws-sam-deploy.png)

-[Kubernetes Cluster with Vagrant and VirtualBox](../../kubernetes-cluster) Similarly using Vagrant and VirtualBox, bit more easy as there we know the IP adresses and we have a common directory path mapped into the systems, whereas here these had to be worked out.
+[Kubernetes Cluster with Vagrant and VirtualBox](../../kubernetes-cluster) Similarly using Vagrant and VirtualBox, bit more easy as there we know the IP adresses and we have a common directory path mapped into the systems, whereas here these had to be worked out.;) jthoma stands for Jiju Thomas Mathew, which is my full name